 The Practicum is an integral part of the social work curriculum.
 Students complete each field practicum in a community-based organization under the direct supervisory instruction of a social work practitioner who has a Master of Social Work degree and a minimum of two years post MSW experience.
 The Director of Field Education, who takes into account the student's professional goals, employment, volunteer, and life experiences, facilitates placements.
-The field practicum must demonstrate the ability to integrate theory with practice, provide competency based education across multiple systems levels appropriate to the practice level and/or specialization.
+The field practicum integrates theory with practice.

 In order to fully appreciate the organizational dynamics of the field agency and the full array of services, students are expected to be in placement during regular agency business hours (usually Monday through Friday from 8:00 A.M. to 5:00 P.M.).
 This ensures optimal access to professional social workers and administrators who are most likely to be available for coordination of activities, collaboration and supervisory field instruction.
-Additionally, it is expected that all assignments and clock hours be completed at the practicum site unless an in-person virtual plan has been established and approved specifying otherwise (the defined practicum site may include multiple agencies and/ or community home visits).
+Additionally, it is expected that all assignments and clock hours be completed at the practicum site (the defined practicum site may include multiple agencies and/ or community home visits).